Understanding Your Lipid Profile: What do each of the metrics mean?

 LDL Cholesterol

-LDL cholesterol is the most important component when assessing cardiovascular risk.
+LDL cholesterol is the one of the most important markers when assessing long-term cardiovascular risk.

 HDL Cholesterol